sivaramambikasaran/sivaramambikasaran.github.io/quotes.md

 <span style="color:lime">"The ability to quote is a serviceable substitute for wit." -- W. Somerset Maugham</span>

 - "Chess is neither a science nor an art.
-It is what human nature most delights in--a fight." - Emanuel Lasker
+It is what human nature most delights in – a fight." - Emanuel Lasker

 - "The single most important thing in life is to believe in yourself regardless of what everyone else says." - Hikaru Nakamura